eclipse-velocitas/velocitas-docs/content/en/docs/concepts/manifest/_index.md

 * To weaken the dependency to VSS, the `vehicleModel` attribute shall be removed and the content shall be moved to a newly introduced dependency type `vehicle-model`.

-* Dependencies to services and other APIs shall be declared as dependency with a kind identifier which allows the corresponding generators to pick them up and create SDK extensions out of the information (which may either be a URI to a service IF or an archive).
+* Dependencies to services and other APIs shall be declared as dependency with a type identifier which allows the corresponding generators to pick them up and create SDK extensions out of the information (which may either be a URI to a service IF or an archive).

 #### Structure